datqd/PCOS-Classification/README.md

 ## Overview

-* This section could contain a short paragraph which include the following:
-  * **Definition of the tasks / challenge**  Ex: The task, as defined by the Kaggle challenge is to use a time series of 12 features, sampled daily for 1 month, to predict the next day's price of a stock.
-  * **Your approach** Ex: The approach in this repository formulates the problem as regression task, using deep recurrent neural networks as the model with the full time series of features as input.
-We compared the performance of 3 different network architectures.
-  * **Summary of the performance achieved** Ex: Our best model was able to predict the next day stock price within 23%, 90% of the time.
-At the time of writing, the best performance on Kaggle of this metric is 18%.
+* The task for this dataset is to utilize the five features of typical symptoms or risk factors to predict PCOS diagnosis.
+The approach in this repository is done as a classification task, utilizing the cleaned and scaled data as the input for the KNN Classifier model and then evaluated based on accuracy.
+The KNN Classifier model was able to predict PCOS diagnosis with a 97% accuracy while minimizing the amount of false positives and negatives.

 ## Summary of Workdone